Thursday 28th January proved to be what can best be described as one of those life-changing moments.

 I am a recovering sugar addict but I know I will always be a sugar addict.
 There will never be a moment when I don’t want to have ‘just one’, or, ‘let me have a bite’.

 One slip and I’m back to be being that sugar addict again.

-For example, smells, some of which I could tolerate before are now no longer bearable.
+My senses are working well I note smells, some of which I could tolerate before are now no longer bearable.